weinholt/r6lint/README.md

 It is currently somewhat rudimentary and at a PoC level.
 It shows the location of lexical errors and most of the time the location of syntactical errors (all invalid Scheme forms, as determined by psyntax).
+There are some style checks for issues like hanging braces, but it doesn't know yet about all exceptions to the rules.

-The major missing features are lexical style checks (e.g. hanging parens) and static analysis (e.g. warnings about unused variables, wrong number of arguments/return values, known bad types).
+The major missing features are static analysis (e.g. warnings about unused variables, wrong number of arguments/return values, known bad types).

 ## Setup